Henning Schwarz, Anja Michaela Kretz – Meisterschüler und Klasse Balkenhol - Ansichten und Einsichten

 Speech at the vernissage of "Views and Insights" by Dr Kathrin Reeckmann, 27.03.2014

-Ladies and gentlemen, I would like to give you some thoughts on the work of Anja Wiebelt and Henning Schwarz.
-Two artists who could not be more different in material, style and expression.
+Ladies and gentlemen, I would like to give you a few thoughts on the work of Anja Wiebelt and Henning Schwarz.
+Two artists who could not be more different in terms of material, style and expression.

-So what could be a link, a way of appreciating both artists without trying your patience unduly, ladies and gentlemen?
-It is you yourself who hold the key.
-It is your perception, it is your seeing above all that gives you access to art.
+So what could be a connecting link, a way of honouring both artists without trying your patience too much, ladies and gentlemen?
+It is you who hold the key.
+It is your perception, it is your vision above all that gives you access to art.

-First, I would like to direct your gaze to Anja Wiebelt and her work "Standby".
+Firstly, I would like to direct your attention to Anja Wiebelt and her work "Standby".
 So what do we see?

-Two upright tubes, with a bottom at the bottom and widening towards the top - they are probably vessels, perhaps vases or barrels.
+Two upright tubes, with a base at the bottom and widening towards the top - they are probably vessels, perhaps vases or barrels.
 What is stored in them?
-We do not know yet.
+We don't know yet.
 The vessels are irregularly shaped, not quite straight, they lean slightly towards each other.
-The way these vessels are made immediately catches the eye: they have each been cut out of a solid piece of wood.
+The design of these vessels immediately catches the eye: they have each been cut out of a solid piece of wood.
 Their thin walls are repeatedly pierced by gaps and holes.
 Is this the ravages of time?
 Are we looking at archaeological finds?
 Unlikely.

-The artist always invents objects whose characteristic is the ambiguous, the vague, the elusive.
-They are often vessels, standing or mounted on the wall, that show us an outer shell of something that is not visible, has disappeared or never existed.
-To connect this inner with the life of the soul, with feelings, perhaps also with the unknown or unconscious, is a next step of reflection.
+The artist always invents objects characterised by the ambiguous, the approximate, the elusive.
+They are often vessels, standing or mounted on the wall, which show us an outer shell of something that is not visible, has disappeared or has never been there.
+The next step of reflection is to connect this interior with the life of the soul, with feelings, perhaps also with the unknown or unconscious.
 It is up to us to imagine these contents and formulate our own insights.

-The work of Henning Schwarz is also ideally suited to train our gaze:
+The work of Henning Schwarz is also ideally suited to training the eye:

-If you look at the black object in the middle of the room, for example: Several thin, straight-cut pieces of black stone are inserted crosswise into each other.
-Two projecting slabs form something like two feet or plinths.
-On top of these stand two long slabs, similar to two legs, on which stands a connecting piece that finally holds two long spikes.
-This is undoubtedly an abstract representation, although figurative associations also play a role.
-Let us try the material and technique: the sculpture is made of gabbro - a very hard stone similar to granite.
-Its workmanship is striking: the surfaces are partly polished to a high gloss, very regular, very perfect, because they are machine-made.
-The colour of the stone goes into black and it looks like a mirror.
+If you look at the black object in the centre of the room, for example: Several thin, straight-cut pieces of black stone are interlocked crosswise.
+Two protruding slabs form something like two feet or plinths.
+Two long slabs stand on them, similar to two legs, on which a connecting piece stands that ultimately holds two long spikes.
+This is undoubtedly an abstract depiction, although figurative associations also play a role.
+Let's take a look at the material and technique: the sculpture is made of gabbro - a very hard stone similar to granite.
+Its workmanship is striking: some of the surfaces are polished to a high lustre, very regular, very perfect because they are machine-made.
+The colour of the stone tends towards black and it looks like a mirror.
 Other surfaces and the edges, on the other hand, are sawn, not polished, giving them a velvety, grey surface.
-The connection of the individual parts, which is clearly visible, appears unexpected to the viewer: the artist sawed slits in the stone here and then inserted them crosswise into each other.
-The sculpture seems to be built up from a large construction game.
-Would another arrangement be possible?
-Could an arbitrary dismantling and reconstruction, even a new construction, succeed?
-Tools don't seem to be necessary and anyone can play.
+The connection between the individual parts, which is clearly visible, appears unexpected to the viewer: the artist sawed slits into the stone and then inserted them crosswise into each other.
+The sculpture appears to have been constructed from a large construction game.
+Would a different arrangement be possible?
+Could an unauthorised dismantling and reconstruction, even a new construction, succeed?
+It doesn't seem to need tools and anyone can play.

 Henning Schwarz constructs something new from two-dimensional panels.
-He combines them to form a spatial whole that is more than the sum of its parts.
+He combines them to create an expansive whole that is more than the sum of its parts.
 He has titled his sculpture "Archimedes".
-So is it a monument to the Greek mathematician and engineer who formulated the law of the lever and discovered the number Pi?
+So is it a monument to the Greek mathematician and engineer who formulated the law of levers and discovered the number pi?
 No, certainly not in the direct sense.
-But perhaps the artist is pointing us to the beauty of mathematics, geometry and mechanics, which can be found in many of his works and which have belonged to the fine arts since antiquity - quite in contrast to sculpture, by the way.
+But perhaps the artist is drawing our attention to the beauty of maths, geometry and mechanics, which can be found in many of his works and which have belonged to the fine arts since antiquity - in stark contrast to sculpture, by the way.

-In addition to playfulness and rationality, there is a third principle that our sensations make accessible to us: We see that Henning Schwarz's works are made of stone.
+In addition to playfulness and rationality, there is a third principle that our sensations reveal to us: We see that Henning Schwarz's works are made of stone.
 We know that this is a very heavy material.
-But we do not feel this heaviness when we look at the objects.
-So Henning Schwarz plays with our idea of stone as a material and the art usually made of it.
-He is not attracted by the material's heaviness, or even its forcefulness.
+But we don't feel this heaviness when we look at the objects.
+So Henning Schwarz plays with our idea of stone as a material and the art that is usually made from it.
+He is not attracted by the heaviness, even the power of the material.
 Common associations such as historicity or monumentality interest him above all in order to undermine them, to play with them.
-Henning Schwarz's works appear light and weightless; they aim at poetic contact, not at physically overwhelming the viewer.
+Henning Schwarz's works appear light and weightless, they aim to poetically touch, not to physically overwhelm the viewer.

 I hope, ladies and gentlemen, that you will enjoy trying out your gaze in our exhibition.
-I would like to leave you with a word by Arthur Schopenhauer, which, although theoretically applicable to all good art, fits wonderfully tonight as a link between Anja Wiebelt and Henning Schwarz: "Style is the exact imprint of the quality of thought".
+I would like to leave you with a quote from Arthur Schopenhauer, which can theoretically be applied to all good art, but which fits wonderfully this evening as a link between Anja Wiebelt and Henning Schwarz: "Style is the exact imprint of the quality of thought".